Screening for Sparse Online Learning: Introduction

-To improve the robustness of regression models and avoid over-fitting problems, a common approach to strengthen \eqref{eq:loss} is to add a regularization term to the regression coefficient vector $\beta$.
-As a result, one considers the following regularized regression problem

-Here, $\Omega(\cdot)$ is a regularization term and $\lambda>0$ is a trade-off parameter to balance the two components.
-Popular choices of $\Omega$ are sparsity promoting functionals, which include \begin{itemize} \item $\ell_1$-norm for enforcing sparsity \cite{tibshirani1996regression}: \item $\ell_{1,2}$-norm for enforcing group sparsity \cite{yuan2006model}: Let $\Gg$ be a non-overlap partition of the index of $\beta$ such that $\beta = (\beta_g)_{g\in\Gg}$, \item $\ell_1+\ell_{1,2}$-norms for enforcing sparsity within groups \cite{simon2013sparse}: where $\epsilon>0$ is a weight parameter. \end{itemize}

-{ }Throughout the paper, we impose the following assumptions to the regularized regression model~\eqref{eq:onlineprob}: \begin{enumerate}[leftmargin=3.75em,label= ({\textbf{H.\arabic{*}})},ref= \textbf{H.\arabic{*}}] \item The loss function $f$ is convex, differentiable, and for each $y$, $f_y \eqdef f(\cdot; y)$ has $L$-Lipschitz continuous gradient for some $L>0$; \item The regularization function $\Omega$ is a convex and group decomposable norm, that is, given $\beta\in\RR^n$ and a partition $\Gg$ on $\ens{1,\ldots, n}$ such that $\beta = (\beta_g)_{g\in\Gg}$, we have
+Popular choices of the loss function $f$ include the squared loss, logistic loss and the squared hinge loss, while popular choices for $\Omega$ include the $\ell_1$-norm for enforcing sparsity~\cite{tibshirani1996regression}, the $\ell_{1,2}$-norm for enforcing group sparsity~\cite{yuan2006model} and the $\ell_1+\ell_{1,2}$-norms for enforcing sparsity within groups~\cite{simon2013sparse}.
+Throughout this paper, we assume the following basic assumptions: \begin{enumerate}[leftmargin=4em,label= ({\textbf{H.\arabic{*}})},ref= \textbf{H.\arabic{*}}] \item For each $y$, $f_y \eqdef f(\cdot; y) : \RR\to\RR$ is convex, differentiable, and has $L$-Lipschitz continuous gradient for some $L>0$. \item The regularization function $\Omega: \RR^n\to [0,+\infty)$ is a convex and group decomposable norm (with non-overlapping groups).
+That is, given $\beta\in\RR^n$ and a partition $\Gg$ on $\ens{1,\ldots, n}$ such that $\beta = (\beta_g)_{g\in\Gg}$, we have

 where $\Omega_g$ is a norm on $\RR^{n_g}$ with $n_g$ being the cardinality of $\beta_g$. \end{enumerate}